w3f/polkadot-wiki/docs/general/ledger.md

 memory that is just right to accommodate the XL version of the Polkadot Ledger App, which gives the user more functionalities.<br/><br/>

-If you do use a Nano S with the XL version you will not be able to:
+If you do use a Nano S with the XL version, you will not be able to:

 - Install any other Ledger application on your device
 - Add Polkadot accounts to the Ledger Live App.

-But you will be able to add them to [wallets and extensions](./wallets-and-extensions.md) that support Ledger devices.<br/><br/>
+But you will be able to add them to [wallets and extensions](./wallets-and-extensions.md) that support Ledger devices.

-More information on Ledger devices comparisons [here](https://shop.ledger.com/pages/hardware-wallets-comparison).
+More information on Ledger device comparisons [here](https://shop.ledger.com/pages/hardware-wallets-comparison).

 ## Requirements